napiorkowsky/schmetterling/README.md

 # schmetterling

-This script will help you to create hash sets of naked pictures is selected folder.
+This script will help you to create hash sets of naked pictures in selected folder.

 ## Description